pyth-network/pyth-crosschain/target_chains/sui/sdk/js/README.md

 In other words, the Sui Pyth `pyth::update_single_price_feed` entry point should never be called by a contract, instead it should be called from client code (e.g. Typescript or Rust).

-We strongly recommend reading our guide which explains [how to work with Pyth price feeds](https://docs.pyth.network/documentation/pythnet-price-feeds/best-practices).

 ### Off-chain prices

 Many applications additionally need to display Pyth prices off-chain, for example, in their frontend application.